How Much Do You Know About Birds?

 Did you know

-A group of skunks is called a "stench."
+A group of ravens is called an "unkindness."